 Research shows that employees who think their managers communicate in open and genuine ways trust their managers more, are more productive, and feel more positive about their work.

 Create an atmosphere of open communication.
 Keep people informed.
-Give updates in regularly scheduled meetings about work, projects, and organisational changes.
+Give updates in regularly scheduled meetings about work, projects, and organizational changes.
 Encourage others to share relevant information with the group as well.
-People often like to be informed about big-picture issues and want to understand how their work fits with the organisation’s goals.
+People often like to be informed about big-picture issues and want to understand how their work fits with the organization’s goals.

 Respond to messages and requests from employees promptly whenever possible.
 If you don’t have time to respond today, send a quick reply saying when you will have time to respond.
 And then be sure to respond by that time, if not sooner.

 Tell the truth.
 Otherwise, you undermine your credibility and reputation.
 If you don’t know the answer to a question, say so.
 Then offer to find the answer, if appropriate.
-If a question arises and you are not at liberty to say, you could respond that “when there’s something announced, I’ll make sure I tell you.”
+If a question arises and you are not at liberty to say, you might respond that “when there’s something announced, I’ll be sure to tell you.”
 Employees understand that you can’t share information that isn’t yet official, but they do want to be kept “in the loop” when information is available.

 Make appropriate personal connections with employees even when you’re busy.
 Sometimes all it takes is a simple question like “How was your weekend?”
 Pick up the phone, send an email, and, when you can, connect in person.
 However, avoid connecting with your employees on social media—don’t send or accept friend requests.
 Letting your professional and personal worlds combine on social media can cause discomfort, inappropriate privacy breaches, and even legal problems.

 Be honest, direct, and prompt when delivering bad news.
 Don’t put off delivering difficult news.
-Delay can provide time for tensions to grow and rumours to spread.
+Delay can provide time for tensions to grow and rumors to spread.

-Talk regularly to each of your direct reports
+Talk regularly with each of your direct reports